Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: New velocity scaling proposal based on the equilibrium between inertia and buoyancy

 Some analogies also hold on the global flow structure.
-Indeed, a quasi-fully developed region exists in bubble columns operated in the heterogeneous regime.
+Let us first discuss the existence of a quasi-fully developed region in bubble columns operated in the heterogeneous regime.
 Such a region appears in systems that are not too strongly confined: according to \cite{wilkinson1992design}, a minimum internal diameter of 0.15m is a necessary condition (possibly, that condition is helpful to avoid the development of a slug flow regime).
 In addition, the aspect ratio should be large enough so that end effects do not affect the flow organization in the central portion of the column: \cite{wilkinson1992design} argue that the dynamic height $H_D$ of the mixture should exceed 5 diameters while \cite{forret2003} established that $H_D/D=3$ is a sufficient condition for large (namely $D=0.4$m and 1m) columns.
 When introducing the static liquid height $H_0$, these conditions transform into $H_0/D \geq 3.8$ or 2.3, respectively, indicating that the bubble column should not be operated in the shallow water limit for a quasi-fully developed region to exist.
 Moreover, when the above conditions are fulfilled, the way gas injection is performed has no impact on the flow organization outside the entrance region.
 That conclusion has been ascertained in air-water systems with a gas injection evenly distributed over the column cross-section, and for large enough injection orifices (orifice diameter above 1mm according to \cite{wilkinson1992design}, above 0.5 mm according to \cite{sharaf2016global}).
-When one considers the so called `pure' heterogeneous regime, i.e. flow conditions such that the void fraction versus the superficial velocity is concave and that are far enough from the homogeneous/heterogeneous transition (\cite{ruzicka2013stability,sharaf2016global}), that conclusion seems to hold also when changing the coalescence efficiency by way of surfactants or of water purity (\cite{sharaf2016global}).
-The precise extend of the quasi-fully developed region is not precisely known: it is said to range from the end of the entrance region those extend is about one (\cite{forret2006scale}) or two (see \cite{guan2016experimental} and references therein) column diameters, up to typically one column diameter below the free-surface (\cite{forret2006scale}).
-Within that quasi-fully developed region, the self-similarity of the flow structure in the heterogeneous regime - in terms of transverse profiles of void fraction and liquid mean as well as fluctuating velocities - was shown to hold for diameters ranging from 0.15m up to 3m, and for superficial velocities spanning almost a decade, that is from the transition that arises for $V_{sg}$ about a few cm/s up to about $35-40$cm/s (\cite{forret2006scale,raimundo2019hydrodynamics}).
-In particular the mean liquid velocity profiles consistently exhibit an inversion of the velocity direction at distance from the column axis equal to $0.7R$ where $R$ is the column radius.
-By design, there is no net liquid flow in a bubble column.
-In the homogeneous regime the back flow occurs everywhere in between ascending bubbles.
-In the heterogeneous regime, the two-phase flow auto-organizes itself at large scale by forming a global recirculation with an upward directed flow along the axis and a downward directed flow along the walls.